 This simplicity also extended to Elizabeth’s hair style.
-The Queen’s personal hairdresser, Mr. Henri Joerin, who had looked after Elizabeth’s hair since she was a little girl, believed that “simplicity and good taste should be the keynote of all good hairdressing” (Sydney Morning Herald, 1953, p.
+Mr. Henri Joerin, who had looked after Elizabeth’s hair since she was a little girl, believed that “simplicity and good taste should be the keynote of all good hairdressing” (Sydney Morning Herald, 1953, p.
 9).
 It was a good policy as it meant that official photographs of the Queen would be less likely to date.
-It also suited the coronation requirement that the Queen’s hair be set simply to accomodate the two different crowns she would wear during the ceremony – the St. Edward’s Crown and the Imperial State Crown – and the ‘Diamond Diadem’ she wore from the Palace to the Abbey.
+It also suited the coronation requirement that the Queen’s hair be set to accomodate the two different crowns she would wear during the ceremony – the St. Edward’s Crown and the Imperial State Crown – as well as the ‘Diamond Diadem’ she wore from the Palace to the Abbey.

 As well as the considerations of skin tone, lighting and film type, the colours used in Elizabeth’s make-up had to tone with the coronation regalia, some of which – like the Robe of State – were a rich red.